awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

 ### Using a Custom IAM Policy to Limit Access to GuardDuty Resources<a name="guardduty_restrict_access_to_resources"></a>

-To define a user's access to GuardDuty based on the detector ID, you can use all [GuardDuty operations](guardduty_api_ref.md) in your custom IAM policies, **except** the following operations:
+To define a user's access to GuardDuty based on the detector ID, you can use all [GuardDuty API Actions](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_Operations.html) in your custom IAM policies, **except** the following operations:
 + `guardduty:CreateDetector`
 + `guardduty:DeclineInvitations`
 + `guardduty:DeleteInvitations`